Temple Emanu El History

 The earliest members were primarily young, enthusiastic, post-war families living in the epicenter of what was to become a new Jewish neighborhood – the Heights.
 These families came to embrace their Judaism in a very special way.
 As a result, the congregation grew rapidly, drawing members from the surrounding neighborhoods.

-In June of 1950, land was acquired in University Heights to build Temple Emanu El’s permanent home.
+In June of 1950, land was acquired in University Heights to build TEE’s first home.
 Construction began with a flourish.
 Ground was broken in 1951; the cornerstone laid in 1952; and the dedication of our beautiful new building in 1954.
 The congregation had a modest mortgage which was paid off soon after the new building opened.

 In October of 1977, Rabbi Green passed the torch to the then assistant rabbi, Daniel Roberts.
 Rabbi Roberts served as the senior rabbi for 25 years.
-During his tenure, Temple Emanu El continued to thrive and our reputation as a beacon of understanding for interfaith and interracial programming grew.
-Rabbi Roberts introduced premarital counseling for all couples, was committed to working with the temple’s youth and families, and became a well-known expert the area of death and dying and teen suicide.
+During his tenure, TEE continued to thrive and our reputation as a beacon of understanding for interfaith and interracial programming grew.
+Rabbi Roberts introduced premarital counseling for all couples, was committed to working with the Temple’s youth and families and became a well-known expert the area of death and dying and teen suicide.

 During Rabbi Roberts’ tenure, the Temple established a child care center which was an instant success.
-Not only did the center earn an excellent reputation for the care it provided, but it showcased Temple Emanu El for the unaffiliated families who brought their children there.
-Many new members are still introduced today through the Temple Emanu El Preschool.
+Not only did the center earn an excellent reputation for the care it provided, but it showcased TEE for the unaffiliated families who brought their children there.
+Many new members are still introduced today through the TEE Preschool.

-Rabbi Roberts became rabbi emeritus in 2002.
-The demographics of the Cleveland Jewish community had shifted significantly by this time.
+At the end of the 1990’s, the demographics of the Cleveland Jewish community had shifted significantly by this time.
 What was once the center of Jewish Cleveland was not any longer.
 Though many families continue to live in the inner ring suburbs of Cleveland and University Heights, South Euclid, Lyndhurst, and Shaker Heights, they are not young, Reform families with school-aged children.
-Since 1985, Temple Emanu El was forced to face a downward trend in its membership and school enrollment.
+Since 1985, TEE was forced to face a downward trend in its membership and school enrollment.

-Fifty years after Temple Emanu El dedicated its original building, the congregational leadership took a hard look at the possibility of relocating or merging with another congregation.
-A temple that once boasted a membership of 900 families had dwindled to half of this.
-A Religious School that once housed 650 was down to 180 students.
-In 2000, a committee called Decision 2000 was formed to take a long, hard look at the pending issues.
-They determined that they “needed to fix what was under the roof, not where the roof was located” and the decision to move was postponed.
+Fifty years after TEE dedicated its original building, the congregational leadership took a hard look at the possibility of relocating or merging with another congregation.
+In 2000, a committee called Decision 2000 was formed and determined that they “needed to fix what was under the roof, not where the roof was located” and the decision to move was postponed.

-When Rabbi Roberts transitioned to emeritus status, a new rabbi, Andrew Paley, came and was with the congregation for three years.
+When Rabbi Roberts transitioned to emeritus status, a new rabbi, Andrew Paley, joined for three years.
 Rabbi Steven Denker was brought on board in 2004 as the interim rabbi.
-Two years later, he became and remains senior rabbi.
+Two years later, he became senior rabbi.
+Rabbi Denker helped the leadership analyze our situation, evaluate options, and plan for the future.
+The Board of Trustees carefully evaluated 3 strategic options outlines – become smaller, merge with another synagogue, or relocated.

 Some congregants saw relocating as a leap of faith.
 Others knew that a move east per the demographic studies was in fact the proper direction as the center of the Jewish community was no longer the Heights area.
 Available parcels of land south of Chagrin Boulevard and east of Richmond Road were examined.
 The site selected was almost eleven acres of gently rolling land, abutted by trees at the intersection of Brainard and Emery Roads in Orange Village.
 The sale of the property closed in May of 2005.